cocobridge696/ML/README.md

 # Machine Learning Projects
-A few self-contained independent machine learning projects including autoencoding,reinforcement learning, classification, regression time series analysis, natural language processing and clustering.
+A few self-contained independent machine learning projects.

-Most can be opened and ran in google colab.
+## Self driving car algorithms
+File: self_driving_car.ipynb

+Date completed: June 2022

+A comparison of CNNs,Ensemble CNNS, SVMs,Decision trees and autoencoder alogirthms for predicting speed and steering angle from a still frame image taken from a PiCar.
+The Ensemble CNNs performed the best followed by the single CNN and autoencoder models.
+Hyperparameters were tuned using a bayesian optimisation scheme (tree partizan model).

 ## Black Jack reinforcement learning agent
 File: BlackJack_Agent.ipynb